Skip to content

 In the areas of Hinton we keep as farmland, regenerative farming techniques will make a huge contribution to improving the estate for wildlife.

 We’ll restrict the use of chemical fertilisers on the fields and grow plants and crops that will help improve soil structure.
-When sewing the fields, we'll disturb the soil with as little tilling as possible.
+When sowing the fields, we'll disturb the soil with as little tilling as possible.

 Together, these measures will help prevent the soil from being washed away and harmful chemicals making their way into the land and river.